alphagov/govuk-network-data/README.md

 nodes = pd.read_csv('../data/processed_network/network_filename_nodes.csv.gz', sep='\t')
 ```

-This is explored further in some of the notebooks, where we use provide a tutorial with `networkx`.
+This is explored further in some of the `notebooks/network_analysis`, where we use provide a tutorial with `networkx`.

-### Docker
+### Docker and Neo4j

 Given the size of the data (if over more than a few days) you might consider building a graph database to speed up
 your analysis (the nodes and edges csv format is also amenable to standard network science tools).